farisj/dotenvious/README.md

 [ ] Figure out how to incorporate in rakefile

-[ ] Compare keys already present in both files but with different values
+[x] Compare keys already present in both files but with different values

 [ ] Ability to choose which development `.env-*` file to load from

-[ ] Perist user's individual choices in a `.dotenvious` file in directory
+[ ] Persist user's individual choices in a `.dotenvious` file in directory

-[ ] Option to always run on boot after pull from master
+[ ] Option to always run on boot after recent pull from master

 [ ] More things are always on the horizon!